The Ultimate Guide to Japanese Steel Hairdressing Scissors

 6.1 The Difference Between True Left-Handed and Flipped Right-Handed Scissors

 A true left-handed scissor has the upper blade on the left side, with the edge bevel ground specifically for left-hand operation.
 A "reversed" right-handed scissor simply swaps the handles but keeps the blade orientation the same — meaning the cutting edge faces away from your line of sight, forces an unnatural thumb position, and puts pressure on the wrong side of the blade during the cut.
-Using a reversed scissor as a left-hander causes accelerated hand fatigue, imprecise cuts, and can contribute to RSI over time.
+Using a reversed scissor as a left-hander means fighting the blade orientation on every cut, and the cuts are less precise for it.

 6.2 ShearGenius's True Left-Handed Range

-Chapter 7: Maintenance, Sharpening, and the Unconditional Lifetime Guarantee
+Chapter 7: Maintenance, Sharpening, and the Lifetime Manufacturing Warranty

 7.1 Daily Care: How to Keep Your Scissors Performing Between Sharpenings

 Three habits will dramatically extend the life of your edge.
 First, wipe the blades with a soft cloth after every client to remove chemical residue, hair product, and moisture.
 Second, apply one drop of scissor oil to the pivot point at the start of each day.
 Third, store your scissors in a case or pouch — never loose in a drawer where they can contact other metal tools.
-These three steps take less than 30 seconds per day and can double the interval between sharpenings.
+These three steps take less than 30 seconds per day and are the cheapest thing you can do to protect an edge between services.

 7.2 When to Sharpen: Signs Your Edge Is Failing

 The first sign is hair folding instead of cutting cleanly at the tips.
 The second is a need to apply more pressure than usual.
 The third is a catching or snagging sensation, particularly on fine hair.
 If you notice any of these, your edge needs professional attention.
 Do not continue cutting with a dull scissor — it damages the blade geometry by rolling the microscopic edge, making restoration harder and more expensive.
-Japanese steel steel gives you significantly longer between sharpenings (typically 6–12 months of daily use), but when it's time, it's time.
+A harder alloy gives you significantly longer between sharpenings (typically 6–12 months of daily use), but when it's time, it's time.

-Every ShearGenius scissor includes an unconditional lifetime guarantee on craftsmanship and quality.
-No fine print.
-No expiry date.
-No exclusions.
-This is not a limited warranty — it is a permanent commitment to the performance of our steel and craftsmanship for life.
+Every ShearGenius scissor includes a lifetime warranty against manufacturing defects in materials and workmanship.
+It is a permanent commitment to the quality of our steel and craftsmanship for the life of the scissor.
 No other brand in Australia or internationally offers this level of confidence in their product.

 Chapter 8: The Real Cost of Scissors — Price vs. Value Over a Career